 As you’re installing plugins be sure to always ask “what is the purpose of this plugin?” and “can I do without this plugin?”

 If you find yourself installing a plugin because it looks cool, shiny, or you just want to play with it.
 Don’t.
 Keep a separate WordPress installation for that and don’t muck up good sites just to play around.
+Every plugin you install will also likely put a lot of data to your database.
+Some don’t remove that data, either.

 Every plugin should be installed only with a strict purpose.